 The late, great Chef Ra was renowned for his cooking with cannabis.
 Cooking is an art unto itself, but cooking with cannabis adds the twist of ensuring you get the proper blend of flavors and goodies you want in an edible, namely cannabinoids and trichomes.
 Cooking weed properly keeps the flavors and active ingredients you want, without imparting off-putting flavors into the dishes.

 Cannabis-infused cooking oil is a great way to make tasty edibles, and it’s actually not that hard to make and keep on hand.
 Just be a little careful at first, because it’s tough to gauge how potent your weed cooking oil might be.
-A little bit may go a long way, so until you know how strong it is be judicious in its use.
+We highly recommend using an edible dosage calculator so you can establish how much THC will be in your end product.
+A little bit may go a long way, so until you know how strong it is, be judicious in its use.
 The good news is the oil does a lot of the work here, breaking down the membranes holding back all the terpenes and cannabinoids, but we’ll use a little heat to speed up the process.
 Now, onto the recipe!